Course Information

 Collaboration Policy

-During examinations, you must do your own work.
-Talking or discussion is not permitted during the examinations, nor may you compare papers, copy from others, or collaborate in any way.
-Students must not discuss an exam's contents with other students who have not taken the exam.
-If prior to taking it, you are inadvertently exposed to material in an exam (by whatever means) you must immediately inform an instructor.
+During quizzes, you must do your own work.
+Talking or discussion is not permitted during the quizzes, nor may you compare papers, copy from others, or collaborate in any way.

-Should a violation of the code of academic integrity occur, then a primary hearing will be held.
+Violating the collaboration policy will be considered a violation of the code of academic integrity, and a primary hearing will be held.
 See https://theuniversityfaculty.cornell.edu/academic-integrity for more information about academic integrity proceedings.

 Copyright Policy